shobhit/mac-setup/README.md

 $ ssh -T git@github.com
 ```

-After verifying figerprint by typing `yes` you should see following message:
+After verifying figerprint by typing `yes` you should see the following message:

 ```shell
 Hi <your username>!
 You've successfully authenticated, but GitHub does not provide shell access.